 2. Decrease when turning.
 If you have actually been driving automobiles for several years, you might be accustomed to accelerating through turns without a reservation.
 This is natural since you have constantly had the high-end of a door to hold you and your passengers in.
 In a golf cart, this isn’t the case.

 To help keep everyone tucked securely within, approach turns slowly and with extreme caution.

 3. Honk the horn at intersections.
 Loud, sudden sounds might be taboo on the greens, but off of them, they can be lifesavers.
 Your golf cart’s absence of size can make it difficult to identify in traffic.
 That’s why it’s a good idea to make yourself heart ahead of time by tapping the horn before going through intersections.

 4. Don’t eat and drink while driving.
 This might appear like a no-brainer to some, however it bears mentioning.
 Whether you’re playing 18 holes, doing light yard work, or travelling a beach resort, there are times when cracking a cold one while driving your golf cart appears not only acceptable but typical.
 Nevertheless, this is a hazardous practice.

-Keep in mind, golf carts are subject to the same traffic laws and risks as regular old cars.
+Keep in mind, custom golf carts are subject to the same traffic laws and risks as regular old cars.